 - Applicator sponges will provide a smooth, textured finish to the whole glass surface.
 To make a somewhat frosted look, use sponges to cover the entire glass.

 - Use a paintbrush that is the proper size for your painting.
-For delicate drawings, use smaller, narrower paintbrushes, while for overall coatings, use larger, flat brushes.
+For delicate drawings, use smaller, narrower paintbrushes, while for overall coatings, use larger, flat brushes, there are multiple other paint brushes.

 Painting On Glass with acrylics: